 An experienced teacher will have years of consistent teaching and refined skills to guide students into the more subtle depths of the energetic bodies through theming (philosophy), pranayama, meditation and contemplation.
 Do your research and try different teachers until you find someone who can support your practice as it advances.
 If you don't feel the studios near you provide a teacher you feel aligned with, look for workshops with international and renowned teachers which many of the more established studios will offer throughout the year.
 If this is not an option, look for online resources such as Gaim TV or Yogaglo which offer classes and guided mediations with some of the top teachers around the world at your fingertips!

 4. Develop a self-practice: A home practice is one of the most beautiful aspects of yoga.
 The desire and ability to roll out your mat (anywhere, anytime!) and intuitively guide yourself through movement, breath and meditation is a priceless gift.
 A self-practice doesn't have to look a certain way (there is no fixed time/number of poses, etc.) and is not about 'completing it' rather than the consistency of coming to the mat, even if it's for 5 minutes some days.
 Your self-practice is your own and can be shape-shifted to align with your schedule and current physical/mental/emotional states.
 It gives us the ultimate freedom to create our own experience, which can often be totally overwhelming when we first begin.
-Stay tuned for an upcoming post on tips and resources for building your self practice!
+Learn tips to begin your self-practice here.

 5. Meditate more often: Meditation is not only practiced with our eyes closed, in stillness on our mats.
 The ultimate meditation practice is to cultivate more mindfulness throughout our days through our thoughts, words and actions.
 Many of us need to begin that process of inner stillness on our mats without stimulation, but with consistent practice, we can learn to tap into states of awareness at various moments in our life.
 To take your meditation off the mat, get creative with the ways you can incorporate moments with less stimulation where you can put attention on your breath and thoughts.
 Put away all technology and go for a walk, free journal/draw/paint, listen to a guided meditation while on your commute, or fall asleep to Yoga Nidra.
 There are so many ways to practice mindfulness in the day, it simply takes the desire.